projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Service VM.
 This is designed for security with defense in depth.

-During the entire process of User VM sleep/suspend, the memory protection for secure-world is preserved too.The physical memory region of secure world is removed from EPT paging tables of any guest VM, even including the Service VM.
+During the entire process of User VM sleep/suspend, the memory protection for secure-world is preserved too.
+The physical memory region of secure world is removed from EPT paging tables of any guest VM, even including the Service VM.